 Bonds are not supported on Robinhood.
 If you’re interested in bond trading, take a look at TD Ameritrade.
-It charges $1 for bond trades and their web platform has an excellent educational center.
+It charges $1 for bond trades and its web platform has an excellent educational center.
 A general search for bond topics might yield about 28 different results.
-TD Ameritrade also incorporates video tutorials into their site.
+TD Ameritrade also incorporates video tutorials into the site.
 Investors can explore topics like bond ladders, how they work, the level of risk and how they generate income.
 TD Ameritrade has a helpful tool called Bond Wizard for making bond purchases.
 It walks investors through the steps for bond purchases and will help you explore topics like the tax status for the bonds, the maturity, call status and bond type.

 Robinhood options and futures trading